Masking meets Supervision: A Strong Learning Alliance: Introduction

-Our goal is to improve supervised learning with strong mask augmentation over 50\% while maintaining the stability of training recipes.
-To this end, we introduce a training framework using a ``sub-model'' alongside the main-model; throughout this paper, we use the term ``sub-model" to describe a partial model based on the "main-model", in which some network features do not engage in training.
-The main-model uses standard training recipes~\cite{wightman2021resnet,touvron2022deit3}.
-On the other hand, the sub-model utilizes mask augmentation.
-We name our method as Masked Sub-model (MaskSub).
-In the example of Figure~\ref{fig:title}, 50\% random masking is applied to the sub-model as done in MAE~\cite{he2022masked}.
-As in Figure~\ref{fig:title} (b), applying the 50\% random masking to the main-model may lead to degraded performance.
-In contrast, as in Figure~\ref{fig:title} (c), MaskSub utilizes the sub-model for random masking, and the sub-model receives a training signal from the main-model similar to the self-distillation~\cite{one,selfdistill1,multi_exit}.
-While the random masking technique amplifies the difficulty of the training process, this is counterbalanced by self-distillation loss since the outputs of the main-model are relaxed and easier objective than the ground-truth label.
-In summary, MaskSub applies a mask augmentation separated from the main-model, utilizing a relaxed loss form.
+Our goal is to improve supervised learning with strong mask augmentation over 50\%.
+To this end, we introduce a novel learning framework using a ``sub-branch'' alongside the main-branch; throughout this paper, we use the term ``sub-branch'' to describe a model with dropped inputs.
+The main-branch uses standard training recipes~\cite{wightman2021resnet,touvron2022deit3}, while the sub-branch utilizes mask augmentation.
+We name our method as Masked Sub-branch (MaskSub).

+We visualize the overview of MaskSub in Figure~\ref{fig:title}.
+We consider a high masking ratio over 50\% as similar in MAE~\cite{he2022masked}.
+Figure~\ref{fig:title} (b) shows that applying the strong random masking on the main-branch may lead to degraded performance.
+In contrast, as in Figure~\ref{fig:title} (c), MaskSub leverages the sub-branch for random masking, and the sub-branch receives the training signal from the main-branch similar to the self-distillation~\cite{one,selfdistill1,multi_exit}.
+While the random masking technique amplifies the difficulty of the training process, this is counterbalanced by self-distillation loss since the outputs of the main-branch are relaxed and easy-to-learn objective than the ground-truth label.
+In summary, MaskSub applies a mask augmentation separated from the main-branch, utilizing a relaxed loss form.